 Will my US professional licence work in Canada?

 It depends on the profession.
 Many regulated professions (medicine, law, engineering, nursing, accounting) require Canadian licensing or certification.
 Some professions have mutual recognition agreements.
 Unregulated professions generally transfer without additional licensing.
-Check with the relevant Canadian regulatory body before moving.
+It is worth checking with the relevant Canadian regulatory body to understand the requirements for your profession.

 What happens to my US Social Security if I move to Canada?